Find more staff

 Ongoing Research:

-At the Centre, I am involved in different projects on sustainable travel behavior change, automated vehicles, bus service reliability, and improving transport for young people in the UK.
+At the Centre, I am involved in different projects on sustainable travel behavior change, automated vehicles, public transprot accessibilty and usage in the UK.
 I support these projects with cross-sectional and longitudinal analyses of various transport datasets.
-Other ongoing projects outside CTS include:

 Completed Research:

-- Towards an Equitable Transport System in Kuwait: Understanding the Social and Cultural Context of Transport Accessibility
+- Social and Cultural Context of Transport Accessibility

-- Resource Urbanism: Natural Resources, Urban Form and Infrastructure in the Case of Asia's Diverging City Models
+- Natural Resources, Urban Form and Infrastructure in the Case of Asia's Diverging City Models